magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/MLDepthCamera/UnityEngine.XR.MagicLeap.MLDepthCamera.Intrinsics.md

 ### FoV {#float-fov}

-Field of View in degrees.
+Field of View in degrees

 ```csharp